Cult: Anti-cult movements

-Christian countercult movement
+Christian countercult movement in the United States

 In the 1940s, the long-held opposition by some established Christian denominations to non-Christian religions and heretical or counterfeit Christian sects crystallized into a more organized Christian countercult movement in the United States.
 For those belonging to the movement, all religious groups claiming to be Christian, but deemed outside of Christian orthodoxy, were considered cults.
 The countercult movement is mostly evangelical Protestants.
 The Christian countercult movement asserts that Christian groups whose teachings deviate from the belief that the bible is inerrant, but also focuses on non-Christian religions like Hinduism.
 Christian countercult activist writers also emphasize the need for Christians to evangelize to followers of cults.